-- 20.1 An employee's byline or credit line shall not be used over his or her advance protest, provided that requests for deletion of bylines are for professional reasons only. - 20.2 The Publisher agrees to provide a bulletin board in the departments represented by the Guild for official business of the Guild. - 20.3 Reporters and desk personnel may be assigned as photographers (this includes the use of any equipment able to capture images) and photographers may be assigned as reporters.
-For all reporters and desk personnel employed on the signing date of this Agreement, their competence shall not be judged on the basis of their work with a camera or other video equipment.
-For all photographers employed on the signing date of this Agreement, their competence shall not be judged on the basis of their reporting work.
-For any employee hired after the signing date of this Agreement, the Publisher shall have the right to assign that employee reporter and photographer duties and to evaluate that employee on the basis of his/her performance of those duties. - 20.4 The Publisher may prescribe rules, not in conflict with the provisions of this Agreement, affecting the conduct and work of its employees as the Publisher may deem it to be necessary or desirable in the regulation and operation of its business.
+- 20.1 An employee's byline or credit line shall not be used over his or her advance protest, provided that requests for deletion of bylines are for professional reasons only. - 20.2 The Publisher agrees to provide a bulletin board in the departments represented by the Guild for official business of the Guild. - 20.3 (a) Reporters may be assigned as photographers (this includes the use of any equipment able to capture images) and photographers may be assigned as reporters.
+When performing this work outside of their normal duties, reporters and photographers shall not be judged on the quality of that work but will be based on their ability to complete the work assigned.
+For this section of the contract, "outside of their normal duties" means that a reporter capturing photos or video, or a photographer providing a story brief." - (b) The Company shall provide training for employees expected to do duties outside of their primary job classification.
+The company shall provide, for example but not limited to, photography training to news reporters and news reporting training to photographers.
+The company shall pay employees for the time they do any such training.
+The company shall also provide training as needed as the journalism industry and its technology changes.
+For example, photographers may require the company provide training for new search engine optimization strategies in reporting, and reporters may require training in new video editing software and updates. - 20.4 The Publisher may prescribe rules, not in conflict with the provisions of this Agreement, affecting the conduct and work of its employees as the Publisher may deem it to be necessary or desirable in the regulation and operation of its business.
 Such rules shall be posted conspicuously in the department represented by the Guild. - 20.5 The Company is the sole judge of the competency and number of employees required.
-Notwithstanding the provisions of Section 1.1, the Company may do the following: - (a) The Company may for reasons of efficiency and economy utilize employees of other entities owned by McClatchy to perform work which is covered by Section 1.1 of the Agreement. - (b) The Company may utilize non-bargaining unit employees, stringers, and/or freelancers to perform work which is covered by Section 1.1 of this Agreement, provided no full-time or regular part-time employee employed on the signing date of this Agreement is laid off primarily as a result of such utilization. - (c) The Company may assign bargaining unit employees to produce work product for any other McClatchy entity, including its online operation. - (d) Nothing in this Section 20 shall change the jurisdiction and description of the bargaining unit for collective bargaining purposes. - 20.6 With reasonable notice and at reasonable intervals, an employee may review the material in his or her personnel file relating to work performance by contacting the Human Resources Department for an appointment.
+Notwithstanding the provisions of Section 1.1, the Company may do the following: - (a) The Company may for reasons of efficiency and economy utilize employees of other entities owned by McClatchy to perform work which is covered by Section 1.1 of the Agreement. - (b) The Company may utilize non-bargaining unit employees, stringers, and/or freelancers to perform work which is covered by Section 1.1 of this Agreement, provided no full-time or regular part-time employee employed on the signing date of this Agreement is laid off primarily as a result of such utilization. - (c) The Company may assign bargaining unit employees to produce work product for any other McClatchy entity, including its online operation.

-- 20.7 There shall be no imposition of unreasonable duties or unreasonable volume of work on employees covered by this Agreement.
+- (d) Nothing in this Section 20 shall change the jurisdiction and description of the bargaining unit for collective bargaining purposes. - 20.6 With reasonable notice and at reasonable intervals, an employee may review the material in his or her personnel file relating to work performance by contacting the Human Resources Department for an appointment. - 20.7 There shall be no imposition of unreasonable duties or unreasonable volume of work on employees covered by this Agreement.
 It is mutually agreed that the Publisher is entitled to reasonable productivity for the full unit of hours as prescribed in the Agreement constituting a day's or night's shift or week's work. - 20.8 The parties agree to The Modesto Bee Drug, Alcohol and Substance Policy which is attached hereto and incorporated herein as Attachment B. The Publisher may, without bargaining with the Guild, modify this Policy provided that any such modification is equally applicable to the non-bargaining unit employees who are covered by the Policy.